Welcome Jetsetter!

 Washington, D.C.
 Departures

-Washington, D.C. has its own dedicated departure area.
-If you live in Northern Virginia or near Baltimore, it’s a good idea to also select Washington, D.C. departures in addition to your home state of either Maryland or Virginia.
+Washington, D.C., has its own dedicated departure area.
+If you live in Northern Virginia or near Baltimore, it is a good idea to also select Washington, D.C., departures in addition to your home state, whether that is Maryland or Virginia.

-This will give you alerts from both Dulles and Reagan airports, which are among the best in the nation for international flight options.
-The demand from governments and global organizations keeps these routes highly competitive.
+This will give you alerts from both Dulles and Reagan, which are among the best airports in the nation for international flight options.
+Demand from government travelers and global organizations helps keep these routes highly competitive.

 California Departures